bevry-archive/balcms/README.md

 		git remote add origin {your git repos read/write url} ; make deploy

-	> Explanation: The second command here `make deploy` will send our changes from our development branch to our stable branch, then from the stable branch to the `master` branch.
+	> Explanation: The second command here `./cli deploy` will send our changes from our development branch to our stable branch, then from the stable branch to the `master` branch.
 Finally, it'll then send all those changes to our remote repository.

 	> We want to send our changes to the remote repository as that we can deploy to our remote server (where our website will actually be hosted and accessed).
 Other benefits are also in case our development environment crashes, we will have a remote backup.
 The last benefit and perhaps the best one, is that if we are working with other people, it allows us to all collaborate together seamlessly.